Zacks Investment Research Lowers Westlake Chemical Partners (NYSE:WLKP) to Sell

-Zacks Investment Research lowered shares of Westlake Chemical Partners (NYSE:WLKP) from a hold rating to a sell rating in a report released on Wednesday morning, Zacks.com reports.
+Westlake Chemical Partners (NYSE:WLKP) was downgraded by Zacks Investment Research from a “hold” rating to a “sell” rating in a note issued to investors on Tuesday, Zacks.com reports.

 According to Zacks, “Westlake Chemical Partners LP is a manufacturer and supplier of petrochemicals, vinyls, polymers and building products.
 It focuses on offering ethylene co-products, including propylene, crude butadiene, pyrolysis gasoline, and hydrogen.
 Its offerings are used for a wide variety of consumer and industrial products, including food packaging, automotive products, coatings, pipes and residential construction materials.
 Westlake Chemical Partners LP is headquartered in Houston, Texas. “

-Other equities research analysts also recently issued research reports about the company.
-UBS Group reaffirmed a neutral rating and issued a $25.00 price objective (up previously from $23.00) on shares of Westlake Chemical Partners in a research report on Wednesday, March 24th.
-Deutsche Bank Aktiengesellschaft boosted their price target on Westlake Chemical Partners from $26.00 to $30.00 and gave the company a buy rating in a research report on Thursday, May 6th.
-Finally, Bank of America raised Westlake Chemical Partners from an underperform rating to a buy rating in a research report on Friday, July 16th.
-Two investment analysts have rated the stock with a sell rating, two have assigned a hold rating and one has issued a buy rating to the company.
-The company has an average rating of Hold and a consensus price target of $25.60.
+Several other equities analysts have also issued reports on WLKP.
+Bank of America raised Westlake Chemical Partners from an “underperform” rating to a “buy” rating in a research report on Friday, July 16th.
+Deutsche Bank Aktiengesellschaft lifted their price target on Westlake Chemical Partners from $26.00 to $30.00 and gave the stock a “buy” rating in a research report on Thursday, May 6th.
+Two equities research analysts have rated the stock with a sell rating, two have issued a hold rating and one has given a buy rating to the stock.
+Westlake Chemical Partners currently has an average rating of “Hold” and a consensus price target of $25.60.

-Westlake Chemical Partners (NYSE:WLKP) last announced its quarterly earnings data on Monday, May 3rd.
+Westlake Chemical Partners (NYSE:WLKP) last announced its earnings results on Monday, May 3rd.
 The basic materials company reported $0.43 EPS for the quarter, missing the Zacks’ consensus estimate of $0.52 by ($0.09).
-The business had revenue of $268.21 million during the quarter.
+The business had revenue of $268.21 million for the quarter.
 Westlake Chemical Partners had a net margin of 6.46% and a return on equity of 6.87%.
-Research analysts forecast that Westlake Chemical Partners will post 1.83 earnings per share for the current year.
+Equities research analysts expect that Westlake Chemical Partners will post 1.83 earnings per share for the current year.

-The business also recently disclosed a quarterly dividend, which was paid on Thursday, May 27th.
-Shareholders of record on Thursday, May 13th were paid a dividend of $0.471 per share.
-This represents a $1.88 dividend on an annualized basis and a dividend yield of 6.97%.
-The ex-dividend date of this dividend was Wednesday, May 12th.
-Westlake Chemical Partners’s dividend payout ratio is presently 100.53%.

-Several institutional investors and hedge funds have recently modified their holdings of the business.
-Royal Bank of Canada lifted its stake in shares of Westlake Chemical Partners by 29.1% during the first quarter.
-Royal Bank of Canada now owns 1,692 shares of the basic materials company’s stock worth $41,000 after purchasing an additional 381 shares in the last quarter.
-Geneos Wealth Management Inc. lifted its stake in shares of Westlake Chemical Partners by 6.6% during the first quarter.
-Geneos Wealth Management Inc. now owns 6,500 shares of the basic materials company’s stock worth $174,000 after purchasing an additional 400 shares in the last quarter.
-Sei Investments Co. lifted its stake in shares of Westlake Chemical Partners by 10.2% during the first quarter.
-Sei Investments Co. now owns 14,367 shares of the basic materials company’s stock worth $345,000 after purchasing an additional 1,329 shares in the last quarter.
-International Assets Investment Management LLC lifted its stake in shares of Westlake Chemical Partners by 100.0% during the first quarter.
-International Assets Investment Management LLC now owns 2,924 shares of the basic materials company’s stock worth $70,000 after purchasing an additional 1,462 shares in the last quarter.
-Finally, Pinnacle Holdings LLC lifted its stake in shares of Westlake Chemical Partners by 14.1% during the first quarter.
-Pinnacle Holdings LLC now owns 14,720 shares of the basic materials company’s stock worth $354,000 after purchasing an additional 1,820 shares in the last quarter.
-Institutional investors own 33.92% of the company’s stock.
+A number of large investors have recently modified their holdings of the business.
+Royal Bank of Canada raised its position in Westlake Chemical Partners by 29.1% in the 1st quarter.
+Royal Bank of Canada now owns 1,692 shares of the basic materials company’s stock worth $41,000 after buying an additional 381 shares during the last quarter.
+Geneos Wealth Management Inc. raised its position in Westlake Chemical Partners by 6.6% in the 1st quarter.
+Geneos Wealth Management Inc. now owns 6,500 shares of the basic materials company’s stock worth $174,000 after buying an additional 400 shares during the last quarter.
+Sei Investments Co. increased its position in shares of Westlake Chemical Partners by 10.2% during the 1st quarter.
+Sei Investments Co. now owns 14,367 shares of the basic materials company’s stock valued at $345,000 after purchasing an additional 1,329 shares during the last quarter.
+International Assets Investment Management LLC increased its position in shares of Westlake Chemical Partners by 100.0% during the 1st quarter.
+International Assets Investment Management LLC now owns 2,924 shares of the basic materials company’s stock valued at $70,000 after purchasing an additional 1,462 shares during the last quarter.
+Finally, Pinnacle Holdings LLC increased its position in shares of Westlake Chemical Partners by 14.1% during the 1st quarter.
+Pinnacle Holdings LLC now owns 14,720 shares of the basic materials company’s stock valued at $354,000 after purchasing an additional 1,820 shares during the last quarter.
+33.92% of the stock is owned by institutional investors and hedge funds.

 Westlake Chemical Partners LP acquires, develops, and operates ethylene production facilities and related assets in the United States.
 The company's ethylene production facilities primarily convert ethane into ethylene.
 It also sells ethylene co-products, including propylene, crude butadiene, pyrolysis gasoline, and hydrogen directly to third parties on a spot or contract basis.